 FX consists of three main components: a symbolic tracer, an intermediate representation, and Python code generation.

-The symbolic tracer performs “symbolic execution” of the Python code.
+The symbolic tracer performs a “symbolic execution” of the Python code.

 It feeds fake values, called Proxies, through the code.